willianantunes/willianantunes.com/content/blog/2022/06/2022-06-21-email-and-universal-login-templates-with-liquid-on-auth0.md

 ## Conclusion

-At first glance, Auth0 seems to have all the sample projects you need to create yours, but that's partly correct.
+At first glance, Auth0 seems to have all the sample projects you need to create yours, but that's only partly correct.
 Most sample projects are not production-ready, which is understandable from a certain point of view.
 Nevertheless, Auth0 offers a great development experience, and I can assure you it's on a whole different level when you compare it with its competitors.
 Excellent docs, various sample projects, great articles, easy integration process, [diversity of libraries and SDKs](https://auth0.com/docs/libraries), and many more.
 However, it's not flawless, and that's totally fine 🙂.

 [See everything we did here on GitHub](https://github.com/willianantunes/tutorials/tree/master/2022/06/auth0-liquid-tester).